ibm-cloud-docs/cloud-infrastructure/data-migration-diy.md

 Before you begin migrating your data, review the following requirements and considerations:

 1. You need an existing VPC environment.
 2. You are aware of the storage capabilities and differences between classic and VPC.
 3. Back up your data before you begin the migration process.

-## Step 1: Create IBM Cloud Transit Gateway and establish connection between classic and VPC
+## Step 1: Create {{site.data.keyword.cloud}} Transit Gateway and establish connection between classic and VPC
 {: #step-1-create-ibm-cloud-transit-gateway-data-migration}

 Your classic infrastructure and VPC infrastructure need to be able to reach each other, which can be achieved in many ways: public interfaces, VPN, transit gateway.
 If you need to move data from a few machines, you might want to use a public interface.
 However, if you have a large amount of data from different sources or large data sets, then you need to use {{site.data.keyword.tg_full_notm}}, which uses {{site.data.keyword.cloud_notm}} to interconnect between classic and VPC.